-This GUI accepts the Stage 1 output and creates connectivity matrices (one per participant/repeated condition).
+-.mat file containing a structure with preprocessed timeseries for each ROI, along with numerous other variables used in processing -Logfile GTG_createconmats_GUI Structure with Timeseries D Data Set Output Filename Set Output Name Should Data be Divi Polynomial Detrending Or lition?
+Compute Conmats From: Type of Connectivity This GUI accepts the Stage 1 output and creates connectivity matrices (one per participant/repeated condition).
+Connectivity can be computed on the standard and/or the deconvolved timeseries.
 For block-design task fMRI, the toolbox will compute connectivity matrices for each user-specified condition after partitioning the timeseries by condition.
-In order to compensate for HDR-related delay, timeseries are first deconvolved (using SPM's method), allowing division at the actual onset/offset times.
+In order to compensate for HDR-related delay, timeseries must first be deconvolved, allowing division at the actual onset/offset times.
+This deconvolution can be performed using several methods in Stage 1.
+If this has not already been done in Stage 1, the toolbox will do so using SPM's method.
 In-house testing indicates that this method produces similar results as simply assuming a 2-second delay and dividing the timeseries without deconvolution, indicating that the deconvolution process is not introducing any major distortion.
 Beta-series correlation (Rissman et al., 2004) is used to analyze event-related task fMRI via the method outlined in Mumford et al. (2012).
 Typically, this method uses a standard (assumed) HRF, and this option is available in the toolbox (SPM's default HRF).
 Because the standard HRF may not be accurate, an option is included to estimate the HRF individually for each ROI, for each participant, based on the data.
 Specifically, the toolbox will use FIR decomposition across all events (independent of condition) to create a mean HRF, which is then used for analysis.
 Given that this HRF is calculated across all events, extra care should be taken when interpreting findings.
 Specifically, if one event is more common or produces a more coherent HRF, the estimation procedure will be biased toward that event and the resultant HRF will better fit that event.
 Caution should be used when using beta-series correlation in this toolbox, particularly with HRF estimation.
 We are currently testing this implementation, but have not performed rigorous testing.
 In addition, the degree to which beta-series correlation is appropriate for graph theory analyses remains unclear.
+Inputs: